Learn how to smoke a whole chicken on a Traeger pellet grill, and why it is an easy, great way to smoke a whole chicken.

 Now slice each of the breasts off the breastbone, remove the wings, and you are ready to eat!

-Traeger smoked whole chicken is great on its own, or you can pair it with our maple bourbon smoked pineapple for a Hawaiian theme.
+This chicken is great on its own, or you can pair it with our Maple Bourbon Smoked Pineapple for a Hawaiian theme.

-If you want something a little richer, check out our Sticky Smoked Sweet Potatoes to cook and serve alongside your Traeger smoked whole chicken.
+If you want something a little richer, check out our Sticky Smoked Sweet Potatoes or Traeger Smoked Macaroni and Cheese to cook and serve alongside your chicken.

 Enjoy!